ShinyTrinkets/docs/blogs/captain-log.md

 In 2018 I spent a lot of time thinking about the overall directions and I believe the vision of the project has matured.
 Also, instead of 1 app, now there are 3 apps and some helper libraries.

-1. most of the old idea of Triceratops/Trinkets is now called [Spinal 🌀](https://github.com/ShinyTrinkets/spinal)
+1. most of the old idea of Triceratops/old Trinkets is now called [Spinal 🌀](https://github.com/ShinyTrinkets/spinal)
 2. the template/ translation/ calculator is called [TwoFold (2✂︎f)](https://github.com/ShinyTrinkets/twofold.js)
 3. the intelligence engine is called [Zero-f (0-f)](https://github.com/ShinyTrinkets/zero-f)
-4. [Overseer.go](https://github.com/ShinyTrinkets/overseer.go) is a light process manager library
+4. [Overseer-go](https://github.com/ShinyTrinkets/overseer) is a light process manager library

 These applications and libraries working together should accomplish my vision.
 I hope you're prepared for this: I imagine Trinkets as a *distributed, self-healing, self-managing, self-hosted* alternative to *Siri + Google Now + Alexa*, combined with *IFTTT + Zapier + Automate.io + Integromat* ...